 It is the policy of the school to maintain the confidentiality of all information contained in student's files.
-Parents are requested to inform the school well in advance (not less than two week notice) when a transcript or transfer report is needed for another school so that the necessary arrangements can be made.
+Parents are requested to inform the school well in advance when a transcript or transfer report is needed for another school so that the necessary arrangements can be made.